 - For purposes of determining your vesting service, all periods of service with CNW (including foreign line service) treated as vesting service under the CNW plan will be treated as if it were service as a Union Pacific employee (based on the Plan's service rules after December 31, 1998). - For purposes of determining your credited service, all periods of service with CNW (including foreign line service) treated as benefit service under the CNW plan will be treated as if it were covered employment (based on the Plan's service rules after December 31, 1998). - Any CNW agreement service not counted as benefit service under the CNW plan may be treated as credited service under the Plan's rules for agreement service after December 31, 1998, provided you were a covered employee after 1998.
-For purposes of this determination, only covered employment after December 31, 1995, will be used.
-(See "If You Have Agreement Employment" on Page 11). - Only compensation from covered employment after December 31, 1995, will be used in determining your final average compensation under the Plan.
+For purposes of this determination, only covered employment after December 31, 1995 (and, after December 31, 2017, only if you are active participant), will be used.
+(See "If You Have Agreement Employment" on Page 11). - Only compensation from covered employment after December 31, 1995 (and, after December 31, 2017, only if you are an active participant), will be used in determining your final average compensation under the Plan.